Bosley Medical Institute, Inc. v. Kremer: Background

 Kremer's site www.BosleyMedical.com summarized the Los Angeles County District Attorney's 1996 investigative findings about Bosley among other information that was highly critical of Bosley.
 Kremer did not earn any revenue from the website neither did he sell any goods or services through the website.
 However, the website did contain a link to BosleyMedicalViolations.com, another site by Kremer that linked to the alt.baldspot newsgroup that contained advertisements for companies that competed with Bosley, and Public Citizen website, which represented Kremer in the case.

 Procedural Background

-Bosley brought a suit against Kremer alleging trademark infringement, dilution, unfair competition, various state law claims, and a libel claim (eventually settled) in which it was ruled that Kremer's use was noncommercial and unlikely to cause confusion.
+Bosley brought a suit against Kremer alleging trademark infringement, dilution, unfair competition, various state law claims, and a libel claim (eventually settled).
+Represented by Paul Alan Levy of Public Citizen Litigation Group, Kremer secured a ruling that his use was noncommercial and unlikely to cause confusion.
 A summary judgment for Kremer on the federal claims was entered by the district court which also dismissed the state law claims under California's anti-SLAPP (Strategic lawsuit against public participation) statute.

 The district court in the original case arrived at the following conclusions: